docutils/docutils/sandbox/paultremblay/docs/rst/attribute_sets.rst

 font, background color, line-height, etc, for the entire list, as well as the space after and before.

-"The provisional-distance-between-starts property of the list-block specifies the distance bewteen the start of the label (the bullet, for example) and the actual start of the list content" (Pawson, 100)

 enumerated-level2-list-block
 ----------------------------

 :fo: list-block

-:docutils: enumerated_list/enumerated_list

 :defaults: